WhoBrokeTheBuild/MDSplus-Example/README.md

 A simple MDSplus data collection example, using a device class that generates a simple sine wave.

+## -1.
+Clone this repo
+Clone the repo and cd into the directory

 ## 0. Install Docker.

 Docker is not an important part of the job, but it was an easy way to get an example up and running to see MDSplus in action.